As part our College Q & A guide, we decided to ask your questions to the the experts. Here are their answers.

 Nina Berler, Founder, unCommon Apps

 Social media has had a dramatic effect on how colleges communicate with students.
+This also let to a flood of students leveraging online homework help for that extra edge when trying to get into the ideal university.
 Blogging is one of the first major changes.
 Students expect many of their target schools to have blogs, either by admissions professionals or students, so they can keep up with the latest admissions or campus happenings.
 In this age of new media, colleges are turning to Facebook and Twitter as well.
 Brown, for example, sends out tweets on classes, alumni and articles of interest to prospective applicants.
 All in all, social media provides a very flexible and less expensive means of communication, a dramatic shift from the days of fat envelopes and visits to the mailbox.
 At the same time, social media can help or hinder a candidate’s chances of admission.
 Students at some schools are now permitted to submit videos.
+Students have lately been leveraging online SAT prep courses, which has allowed students to feel more comfortable using video recording and video conferencing technologies.
 At the same time, colleges are sometimes checking out students’ Facebook pages.
 In this age of social media, anything is fair game.